Bios

 For a brief introduction, suitable for practice-based projects:

-Valerie Clayman Pye is an Assistant Professor of Theatre at LIU Post, where she teaches acting, voice and speech, and Shakespeare in Performance, and heads the BFA Shakespeare Track.
-Valerie is a professional actor and director whose work has reached audiences in over twenty countries.
+Valerie Clayman Pye is an actor, director, author, and academic who specializes in Shakespeare, heightened text, and new works.
+She is an Associate Professor of Theatre and Chair of the Department of Theatre, Dance, and Arts Management at LIU Post where she teaches acting, voice and speech, and Shakespeare in Performance, and heads the BFA Shakespeare Track.
+Valerie is also the Artistic Director of the Post Theatre Company and is a professional actor and director whose work has reached audiences in over twenty countries.
 As a voice and speech coach, Valerie has worked in theatre, film, and television coaching Academy, BAFTA, Emmy, and Golden Globe Award nominees.
 Her book, Unearthing Shakespeare: Embodied Performance and the Globe (released by Routledge in 2017) is the first book to consider how the unique properties of Shakespeare’s Globe can contribute to both actor training as well as performances of Shakespeare’s plays.
-She is the co-editor of Objectives, Obstacles, and Tactics in Practice: Perspectives on Activating the Actor (with Hillary Haft Bucs), which was released by Routledge in December 2019.
-For the past two seasons, Valerie was named a LabWorks Artist at the New Victory Theatre in NYC, where she has been developing “Shakespeare’s Stars”, an immersive, multi-media, multi-sensory performance for babies and their caregivers, along with Spellbound Theatre.
-The most recent workshop production was featured in The Wall Street Journal this past January.
-Like so many other projects, the full production of “Shakespeare’s Stars”, which was slated for both regional and off-Broadway production in the 2020-21 season, has been postponed due to COVID-19.
+When she isn’t focusing on Shakespeare and devising new works of her own, Valerie has worked extensively on new play development, alongside writers such as Reginald Rose (Twelve Angry Men).
+Valerie was named a 2018-2020 LabWorks Artist at the New Victory Theatre in NYC and was the lead creative artist on “Shakespeare’s Stars”, an immersive, multi-media, multi-sensory performance for babies and their caregivers (Spellbound Theatre), which was featured in The Wall Street Journal and had its Off-Broadway premiere in May 2023 at the New Victory Theatre.
+Her most recent book, with Robert Myles, is Innovation & Digital Theatremaking: Rethinking Theatre with ‘The Show Must Go Online’ was released by Routledge in 2023.
+Valerie is an Intimacy Choreographer/Director and Associate Faculty with Theatrical Intimacy Education.